mcholismalik/aiva-eng-spec/readme.md

 ### Data Flow Sequence

-The data flow through our system follows a carefully orchestrated sequence that ensures security, maintains context, and delivers intelligent responses.
-Each step in the flow serves a specific purpose in transforming a user's natural language input into actionable results.
+The data flow follows a sequence that ensures security, maintains context, and delivers responses.
+Each step transforms user natural language input into actionable results.

 ```mermaid
 sequenceDiagram